 So, why have I described it as “the puzzle of depth perception”?
-The easiest way to explain this is to highlight the difference between the changes in my health, which have occurred throughout My Serrapeptase Adventure, and the acquisition of a completely new skill, that of depth perception.
+The easiest way to explain this is to highlight the difference between the changes in my health, which have occurred throughout My Serrapeptase Adventure, and the acquisition of an entirely new skill, that of depth perception.

 It has become obvious to me that the problems with my heart, lung function and digestive system (which were not caused by the brain damage of cerebral palsy) were most likely caused, or worsened, by the medication; I was given to manage its symptoms.
 It may be logical to say that Serrapeptase, by giving me a way of managing my condition without them, has also given me the opportunity to recover from their effects.
 I am sure, however, that Serrapeptase and Curcumin have gone further, by allowing me to be healthier now than I was before the deterioration began in 1994.

-This means that My Serrapeptase Adventure has allowed me to recover my health and to improve upon it, as well as allowing my body and brain to learn a completely new skill, which has literally changed the way the world looks and the way in which I can understand it.
+This means that My Serrapeptase Adventure has allowed me to recover my health and to improve upon it, as well as letting my body and brain to learn an entirely new skill, which has literally changed the way the world looks and how I can understand it.

 I do not claim for one moment to understand how this has happened, but it is a puzzle, which I am looking forward to solving with the help of medical tests and the knowledge of all those who continue to support my adventure.